charlesangelolai/flatiron-stats/README.md

 $ bundle install
 ```

-3. Create, migrate, and seed our database using rake.
+3. Create, migrate, and seed our database using rails.

 ```bash
 $ rails db:create